 Relationships need your nurturing and loving attention.
 Don’t expect people to welcome you with open arms if you haven’t been in touch.
 (Although some relationships are that way, be grateful!)

 Do things that you love.
 You have gifts and talents and the world NEEDS YOU – and them – in your own unique way.
 If you can’t remember what inspires and excites you, think back to a time when you had passion and enthusiasm in your life.
 It can be rekindled.

 Don’t count the things that “don’t count.”
 One of the most loving and simply genius ideas my husband shared with me when we started our lives together was, “We are not going to keep count!”
 He made that comment when I was trying to remember how many times I had loaded the dishwasher that week (yes, really!).
 Remember what you are given and forget what you give.
 When people truly care for one another, counting is not necessary.

 Photo: Marya OMalley

 Prayer is EXTRAORDINARILY powerful.
 You are a simply Divine eternal soul.
 Prayer keeps you present and consciously in touch with this reality and because of these “mindful moments” it is powerful.
 Have you ever wanted to pray even if you doubted the reality of prayer itself?
 I have.
 And there have been times when I have felt so exhausted and stressed that I the only prayer I could think of was, “Help!”.
-You can find out about free prayer resources here (create a link to the prayer section on the new website).
+You can find out about free prayer resources here.